Kubernetes logs

 Kubernetes API access control

-to “list” and “watch” resources we use to enrich events with additional metadata.
+Vector requires access to the Kubernetes API.
+Specifically, the kubernetes_logs source uses the /api/v1/pods, /api/v1/namespaces, and /api/v1/nodes endpoints to list and watch resources we use to enrich events with additional metadata.

 If your cluster doesn’t use any access control scheme and doesn’t restrict access to the Kubernetes API, you don’t need to do any extra configuration - Vector will just work.